Skelly0/Publicia/documentation/Publicia Documentation.txt

 Each model has different strengths, fallback mechanisms ensure reliability.

-### Search and Retrieval
+### Search and Retrieval Process

-The enhanced search system combines multiple techniques:
+The enhanced search system follows these steps:

-1. **Query Processing**: Direct semantic search using embeddings
+1.  **Context Dependence Check**: Determines if the query is a follow-up question requiring conversation history.
+2.  **Query Enhancement (if needed)**: Rewrites the query using conversation context for better relevance.
+3.  **Context-Aware Embedding Generation (if needed)**: Creates a query embedding that incorporates conversation context.
-2. **Hybrid Search**: Combination of embedding similarity and BM25 keyword matching
+4.  **Hybrid Search**: Executes both embedding-based semantic search and BM25 keyword search using the (potentially context-enhanced) query.
-3. **Score-Based Fusion**: Weighted combination of semantic and lexical search results
-4. **Search Results**: Top k results based on combined scores
-5. **Reranking**: Sophisticated reranking of results with fallback mechanism
+5.  **Score Fusion**: Combines results from both search methods using weighted scores (e.g., 60% embedding, 40% BM25).
+6.  **Result Caching**: Stores search results to speed up potential follow-up queries.
+7.  **Reranking (Optional)**: Applies a sophisticated reranking algorithm to the fused results for further refinement, with a fallback mechanism.
-6. **Contextual Enhancement**: AI-generated context is included with search results
+8.  **Contextual Enhancement**: Retrieves the AI-generated context associated with each resulting document chunk.
-7. **Response Generation**: Creates roleplayed response with citations
+9.  **Prompt Assembly**: Constructs the final prompt for the LLM, including the contextualized chunks, conversation history, and the original query.
+10. **Response Generation**: The LLM generates a response based on the provided context.
-8. **Empty Response Handling**: Automatic retry system when models return blank responses
+11. **Empty Response Handling**: Includes an automatic retry system if the LLM returns a blank or very short response.

 ### Embedding System